Snekyy/arch-manual/README.md

 ```

 #### 10.1.2 Wifi
-Next instruction taken from - http://rus-linux.net/MyLDP/consol/wifi-from-command-line.html</br>
 Check your network interface with __iwconfig__.
-You should find there your wireless network card, in my case its wlp2s0 (but its has different names, for example: wlan0, wlan1, wlp2s0, wlp3s0 , etc</br>
+You should find there your wireless network card, in my case its wlp2s0 (but its has different names, for example: wlan0, wlan1, wlp2s0, wlp3s0 , etc)</br>
 ```bash
 iwconfig
 ```